Self-Employed Mortgage First Time Buyer

 If you’re a limited company, I would need the same documents plus two years’ accounts – your accountants will do that for you.
 Sometimes I might need three months’ business bank statements, if you have a separate account.

-What if I have bad credit as a self-employed First Time Buyer?
+What if I have bad credit as a self-employed first-time buyer?

 Unfortunately, whether you’re employed or self-employed, bad credit has a knock-on effect for a mortgage.
 I always advise people to keep a check on their credit file.

 We need to make sure it looks as good as possible.
-With First Time Buyers especially, we might chat through what they can do to improve their credit score.
+With first-time buyers especially, we might chat through what they can do to improve their credit score.
 If you’re living at home, you could have a very soft footprint.
 The credit file isn’t actually bad, it’s just minimal because you’re not paying utility bills or a mortgage.

 Lenders look at the credit file to see that you can pay your monthly commitments easily.
-But First Time Buyers may just have a smaller credit footprint.
+But first-time buyers may just have a smaller credit footprint.
 It might just take three to six months and you’ll be ready to get a mortgage.
 With bad credit, it might need a bit longer.

-How do lenders calculate my income as a self-employed First Time Buyer?
+How do lenders calculate my income as a self-employed first-time buyer?

 Most lenders will take salary and dividends if you are a limited company.
 But some will take your salary and net profits, which could make quite a big difference to affordability, especially if you have a nice amount of retained profits in the company.